 This summer has been kind to me and offered many opportunities to travel.
-While it was nice to be home after the long trip in July, I took one last jaunt out of the city in August to savor some of the last days of summer before Seattle’s all-too-short summer came to an end and classes for my master degree started back up again.
+While it was nice to be home after the long trip in July, I took one last jaunt out of the city in August.
+It was a great way to savor some of the last days of summer before Seattle’s all-too-short summer came to an end and classes for my master degree started back up again.

 A friend and I took a quick trip to Whidbey Islands to visit friend.
 While not technically part of the San Juan Islands, or as tourism-focused as the San Juan’s, Whidbey feels like an escape to a small town with a pace and appearance that reminds me more of home back in Missouri than either Seattle or the San Juan Islands.